Errors

 - `429` means the caller is sending requests too quickly.
 Back off before trying again.

-- `500` and other server-side errors can usually be retried with backoff, but keep the original error details for troubleshooting.
+- `500` and other server-side errors can usually be retried with backoff, but keep the original error information for troubleshooting.

 ## Decide When to Retry

-Retries are useful only when the same request may succeed later.
-A timeout, a temporary network failure, or a server-side problem can be retried.
-A malformed request body or invalid API key should not be retried until something changes.
+Retries help only when the same request may succeed later.
+Retry a timeout, a temporary network failure, or a server-side problem.
+Do not retry a malformed request body or invalid API key until you fix the request body or replace the credential.

-For background jobs and syncs, use exponential backoff so one failure does not turn into hundreds of repeated requests.
+For background jobs and syncs, use exponential backoff so one failure does not create hundreds of repeated requests.
 For user-triggered actions, show a clear error and let the user try again after the problem is fixed.

-When a create operation is safe to retry only once, use the idempotency guidance in these docs.
-Idempotency lets Mailrith recognize that a retry is the same logical request instead of new duplicate work.
+When a create operation is safe to retry only once, follow the idempotency guidance in these docs.
+Idempotency lets Mailrith recognize that a retry is the same logical request, not new duplicate work.

 **Simple Retry Decision Table**